kaylynlky/assignmentC-Generative-Music-Video-Proposal/README.md

 Mikkel Koser's <i>COP15 Identity</i> shows how he manipulates the ControlP5 which allows the sketch to be controlled using a controller for <u>midi/live performance</u> to evolve the <u>algorithmic lines</u> from simplexity to complexity.
 The visuals are also <u>audio interactive</u> which changes according to the <u>mood/tension</u> of the music piece.

 Reinoud van Laar's <i>Fluid Leaves/Leaves Pattern</i> made use of libraries such as ControlP5 and Geomerative.
-What I enjoy particular is the random replica of </u>algorithmic patterns</u> which also incorporate <u>PerlinNoise</u>.
+What I enjoy particularly is the random replica of </u>algorithmic patterns</u> which also incorporate <u>PerlinNoise</u>.
 He manipulates the initial simple geometric patterns (organic waveforms) transforms into different random algorithm forms and elements (noise waveforms).

 The above references inspire me to work in the direction visually.